The Battle For Dawn, Part 1: The Making Of A North American Natural Gas Super Glut

 However, the eventuality of slowing productivity and efficiency gains in North America means that expertise gained here may soon find roots on foreign shores with or without market reforms.
 Slowing efficiency gains recently examined by Seeking Alpha contributor Blue Quadrant Capital Management (see Something Is Happening In The Eagle Ford - An Analysis Of Recent EIA Shale Basin Productivity Data and The Outlook For U.S. Natural Gas Prices 2018-2019) mean that the North America shale revolution may have reached an important technological and/or geological plateau.

 Therefore, the conditions which were required to gestate a shale boom may not be required to sustain it globally.
-The hard won fruits of advancing geological and technological knowledge now resides with experienced professionals.
+The hard-won fruits of advancing geological and technological knowledge now reside with experienced professionals.
 However, due to plateauing efficiency gains, domestic markets may no longer value these individuals as highly.
-Large independent and national operators need now simply pluck these individuals.
+Large independent and national operators now simply pluck these individuals.

-Restated, the question is not if those individuals and operators will bring their hard won experience elsewhere, but simply when.
+Restated, the question is not if those individuals and operators will bring their hard-won experience elsewhere, but simply when.
 Economics compels this outcome.

 An article from last September, Fracking Abroad - The State of Global Shale, provides a concise update on this topic.

-It is superfluous to point out how prospects for a global tight oil and gas revolution further detracts for the prospects of long term rebalancing.
+It is superfluous to point out how prospects for a global tight oil and gas revolution further detract the prospects of long-term rebalancing.

 It Is Always Darkest Before the Dawn

-Baseline estimates for supply and demand growth over the next two years indicate that North American markets are still trending toward over-supply, even given optimistic demand growth assumptions.
-Recent estimates from RBN Energy and Blue Quadrant Capital Management indicate that U.S. natural gas demand is likely to by 10 Bcf/d through 2019 (with 8 Bcf/d due to the commencement of Gulf Coast LNG operations).
+Baseline estimates for supply and demand growth over the next two years indicate that North American markets are still trending toward oversupply, even given optimistic demand growth assumptions.
+Recent estimates from RBN Energy and Blue Quadrant Capital Management indicate that U.S. natural gas demand is likely to be 10 Bcf/d through 2019 (with 8 Bcf/d due to the commencement of Gulf Coast LNG operations).
 In contrast, L48 supply is expected to increase by 9-10 Bcf/d.
-The addition of my estimates for 3-5 Bcf/d in Canadian supply growth over the same period indicate that short-term supply will exceed demand by 2-5 Bcf/d.
+The addition of my estimates for 3-5 Bcf/d in Canadian supply growth over the same period indicates that short-term supply will exceed demand by 2-5 Bcf/d.

 However, I believe that low prices due to a prolonged supply glut are likely to incentivize new demand pathways including conversion of coal fired plants to natural gas, petrochemical project expansions and innovations, and even a resurgent possibility of methanol-based economies.